HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 If you configured everything correctly, you should see three passing tests.
 If not, read the error message and try to fix the problem.

+## Reflection

+This setup oversimplifies the real world.
+In the real world, you would probably use a managed database service like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [Amazon RDS](https://aws.amazon.com/rds/).
+These services are easier to use, are more robust than a self-hosted database but tend to be expensive.
+Nevertheless, it's important to know how to run a database in a container.
+You might need it on your local machine, in a CI/CD pipeline or to reduce costs in a small project.

+You would also use a managed CI/CD service like [Jenkins](https://www.jenkins.io/) or [GitHub Actions](https://docs.github.com/en/actions) to run the tests and deploy the application.
+But more on that in a later module.

+However, the setup hands you some best practices for app deployment:

+- Use Docker to package your application and its dependencies.
+- Don't expose the database port to the outside world.
+- Try to re-use a Dockerfile rather than writing one per environment.
+- Think about the layers you're creating when writing a Dockerfile.
+- Think about backing up your data (even in local environments).

+## Possible extensions

+- Alter the API setup so that it waits for the database to be ready before starting the API.
+- Alter the test setup so that the container waits for the API to be ready before running the tests.

 ## Cleanup

 You can remove the virtual machine using the following command **after demonstrating the result**.
 Removing the virtual machine before demonstrating the result will result in losing all your work!